thomp956/projects/CSE331/bsfProject/README.md

 *Number of nodes in graph
 *Each line after is the relation of each node

-The program outputs the end state list after the search, the parent node of wach node, and the distance to each node.
+The program outputs the end state list after the search, the parent node of each node, and the distance to each node.